KomputeProject/kompute/docs/overview/build-system.rst

      - Disables the install step in the cmake file (useful for android build)
    * - -DKOMPUTE_OPT_ANDROID_BUILD=1
      - Enables android build which includes and excludes relevant libraries
+   * - -DKOMPUTE_OPT_DEPENDENCIES_SHARED_LIBS=1
+     - Ensures dependencies are referenced as shared libraries for kompute install
+   * - -DKOMPUTE_OPT_BUILD_AS_SHARED_LIB=1
+     - Whether to build Kompute as shared lib instead of static

 Compile Flags